r23/MyOOS/blog/wordpress/wp-content/plugins/glue-for-yoast-seo-amp/readme.txt

 == Changelog ==

+= 0.4.2 =
+* Bugfixes:
+    * Reverts the canonical removal.

+= 0.4.1 =
+* Bugfixes:
+    * Fix styling of design tab.

+= 0.4.0 =
+* Bugfixes:
+    * Removed page from post-type list to avoid unwanted canonical link.

+* Enhancements:
+    * Removed canonical feature because it is being handled by the AMP plugin.
+    * Removed sanitizations which are already being done by the AMP plugin.
+    * Added a check for Monster Insights analytics implementation and disables our implementation if present.
+    * Added class selector implementation for AMP 0.4.x compatibility.

 = 0.3.3 =
 * Bugfixes:
-    * Fixes bug where AMP was only activated for the first post type in the list
+    * Fixes bug where AMP was only activated for the first post type in the list.
-    * Made sure that the function is not declared multiple times
+    * Made sure that the function is not declared multiple times.

 = 0.3.2 =
 * Bugfixes: